SevenShepherd/SevenShepherd.github.io/_posts/2024-04-15-free-grace-theology.markdown

 <a name="unlikely" href="#contents" style="font-size:2.1em;">🚶📜 5.
 The 80's version of the Gospel promotes numerous highly unusual, highly unlikely interpretations of Scripture</a>

 The 80's *&ldquo;Free Grace&rdquo;* movement promotes numerous highly unusual, highly unlikely interpretations of the New Testament because of their need to defend a mistaken understanding of the word alone in the phrase "faith alone."
-They use this distorted 80's man-made view to diminish Christ's call to repentance and His fruit-bearing metaphor.
+They use this misunderstanding to diminish Christ's call to repentance and His fruit-bearing metaphor.
 Below you will see proof that scripture goes against the 80's movement.

 - [💬 “The times of ignorance God overlooked, but now he commands all people everywhere to repent” ― The Apostle Paul (where there is genuine faith, there is always an inward resolve to turn from sin)](https://sevenshepherd.github.io/acts-17-30/)
     - Acts 17 is the Apostle Paul's initial gospel proclamation to the philosophers in Athens.
 The one and only thing he says that God commands is that they repent from sin (feel remorse, repent, be converted in a religio-ethical sense).
 Repentance in Paul's preaching is necessary to escape final judgement (See Ac 17:31).
 This is why it's best to view repentance as a fruit of genuine saving faith, this protects us from legalism and upholds scripture simultaneously.